 Planned giving is, in its simplest form, a sizable donation given over time or as part of a donor’s estate.
 Developing a marketing strategy and a 12-month marketing plan to pursue planned gifts can literally change an organization’s financial landscape, providing more secure long-term footing for the journey ahead.
 In fact, even financial advisors are advocating planned gifts to their clients (another reason we provide advisor-centric tools).

 Not pursuing planned giving, on the other hand, is about as sensible as the decision by the Titanic’s captain to ignore those warnings about ice.
 Nonprofits, are, after all, just as prone to going under as that “unsinkable” ship — and planned gifts can be a veritable lifeboat when the waters get rough.

-Planned giving donations are among the largest gifts a nonprofit will receive, often 200 to 300 times the size of annual gifts.
-Even those fundraisers that just a dip a toe in the planned-giving waters are earning 50 percent to 100 percent more than those that aren’t.
+Planned gifts are among the largest gifts a nonprofit will receive, often 200 to 300 times the size of a donors largest annual gift.
+Even those fundraisers that just dip a toe in the planned-giving waters are earning 50 percent to 100 percent more than those that aren’t.

 Quite simply, this means if you don’t have a planned giving strategy (such as a simple 12-month marketing plan), you’re losing out on a boatload of funding.
 What’s more, it means that another group is getting funding that could have been yours — and there’s a lot of competition out there.
-The Urban Institute reports that in 2013, approximately 1.41 million nonprofits were registered with the Internal Revenue Service.
+The Urban Institute reports that over 1.78 million nonprofits are registered with the Internal Revenue Service.
 So, while your charity is investing time and resources just to find ways to stay afloat, another nonprofit is using planned giving not just to survive, but to thrive and chart a course toward growth and sustainability.

 Here’s something else to consider: Financial experts are predicting that, over the next five decades or so, between $40 trillion and $140 trillion will be passed from one generation to the next.